 - 7.1.
 All BPs submitted to the NET for approval must be supported by an appropriate ecological survey report(s), unless agreed otherwise with the NET prior to submission. - 7.2.
 An EcIA is usually the main assessment that is submitted with a planning application, unless the NET agrees in advance of submission that a Preliminary Ecological Assessment Report is sufficient.
-(Refer to sections 3.14 and 3.15 of the CIEEM PEA guidelines (2017)).
+Refer to sections 3.14 and 3.15 of the CIEEM PEA guidelines (2017).

 - 7.3.
 Ecology reports and BPs must be separate documents.
 Please do not submit a single document containing both.
 The BP must be a separate document as it becomes the subject of a planning condition, whilst the report does not. - 7.4.
 The format and content of reports must follow current guidelines such as the Chartered Institute of Ecologists and Environmental Managers (CIEEM) Guidelines for Ecological Report Writing (2017) and Guidelines for Ecological Impact Assessment in the UK and Ireland (2019); BS42020 Biodiversity - Code of practice for planning and development, as appropriate.
 A location plan, illustrative masterplan, Phase 1 Habitat Map etc must be included as relevant. - 7.5.
-DBAP submissions are provided to the Dorset Environmental Records Centre.
+DBAP submissions are provided to the Dorset Environmental Records Centre (DERC).
 Such reports should clearly show where features such as bat roosts have been found onsite so that these can be accurately mapped and added to the records database. - 7.6.
-Table 1 of the CIEEM report writing guidelines states that an EcIA report: - 'Assesses the impacts of a non-EIA (Environmental Impact Assessment) development proposal on ecological features, clearly identifying any 'significant effects' as well as impacts on any designated sites or protected species, and detailing both the mitigation measures required, and how these will be secured.
+Table 1 of the CIEEM report writing guidelines states that an EcIA report:

+'Assesses the impacts of a non-EIA (Environmental Impact Assessment) development proposal on ecological features, clearly identifying any 'significant effects' as well as impacts on any designated sites or protected species, and detailing both the mitigation measures required, and how these will be secured.
 An EcIA Report will be submitted as part of a planning application where it has been determined that a formal EIA is not required.
 It should follow the structure set out in Appendix B of these guidelines.
-For development projects affecting only a single species/group (such as where a barn conversion requires an assessment in relation to bats) the report accompanying the application will comprise an EcIA Report.
-As such, it should therefore have the same content as that set-out in Appendix B, although the structure can be modified to delete unnecessary sections, or to combine sections where appropriate i.e., it should be proportionate.' - 7.7.
+For development projects affecting only a single species/group, such as where a barn conversion requires an assessment in relation to bats, the report accompanying the application will comprise an EcIA Report.
+As such, it should therefore have the same content as that set-out in Appendix B, although the structure can be modified to delete unnecessary sections, or to combine sections where appropriate i.e., it should be proportionate.'

+- 7.7.
 Please ensure that all EcIA reports submitted conform to the structure and content set out in Appendix B of the CIEEM guidelines. - 7.8.
 Insufficient or poorly presented reports will result in a request for more information or clarification and lead to delay.
 Remember that those reading reports have not been to the site.

-8. Desk study and data searches
+8. Desk study and biodiversity data searches

 - 8.1.
-Most proposals are expected to provide a LERC data search as per industry guidance (CIEEM guidelines and Biodiversity in Planning Partnership guide (2019). - 8.2.
-The desk study and data search request(s) should be tailored to the development and its zone of influence. - 8.3.
-You are advised to contact the Dorset Environmental Records Centre (DERC) Commercial Data Requests - Dorset Environmental Records Centre (derc.org.uk) to obtain existing wildlife records from the site and its environs to inform and complement a submission under the DBAP.
+The desk study and biodiversity data search request(s) should be tailored to the development and its zones of influence. - 8.2.
+Most proposals are expected to provide a Local Environmental Records Centres (LERC) data search as per industry guidance (CIEEM guidelines and Biodiversity in Planning Partnership guide (2019). - 8.3.
+You are advised to contact the DERC via their website to obtain existing wildlife records for the site and its environs to inform and complement a submission under the DBAP.